ahmadesh/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the cell 2 to 4 of the IPython notebook located in [Project file](https://github.com/ahmadesh/CarND-Advanced-Lane-Lines/blob/master/Project.ipynb).
+The code for this step is contained in the cells 2 to 4 of the IPython notebook located in [Project file](https://github.com/ahmadesh/CarND-Advanced-Lane-Lines/blob/master/Project.ipynb).

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection in the `cv2.findChessboardCorners()` function.
 Here are the corners detected on the calibration images:

 <img src="./output_images/Calibration_dots.png" width="600" alt="Combined Image" />

+The images that are not plotted don't have the 9x6 cells and are ignored.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result: